ABI-Tutorials/CellML-OpenCOR-PMR/source/pmr.rst

    A diagrammatic representation of the Hund-Rudy 2004 model.

-There is a list of ‘Views Available’ for the CellMLmodel on the lower right hand side of the exposure page.
+There is a list of ‘Views Available’ for the CellML model on the right hand side of the exposure page.
 The function of each of these views is as follows: